Dec 31, 2015

 Nestroy's Fourth Child: Adolph Johann Nestroy

 Johann Nestroy and Marie Weiler had a previously unknown third child.
-A son, who was born on 25 March 1842, and baptized Adolph Johann on 28 March 1842 in the Karlskirche.
+A son, who was born on 25 March 1842, and baptized Adolph Johann on 28 March 1842, at the Karlskirche.

 The entry concerning the baptism of Adolph Johann Nestroy on 28 March 1842 (St. Karl, Tom.
 12, fol.
 75).
 The editors of the Dokumente do not address the fact that Maria Nestroy's baptismal entry in the records of the Karlskirche is a fair copy of an original that still exists.